EWS1 Forms

 I can't find an EWS1 for my building

 We have completed EWS1s for all blocks that need one.
-If the EWS1 for your block is not available, it is because your block is a type that does not require a an EWS1.
+If the EWS1 for your block is not available, it is because your block is a type that does not require an EWS1.
 Most blocks of 4 storeys and below do not need an EWS1 and only some 5 and 6 storey need one.

 If a lender is requesting one anyway, we can provide an Exemption Report to explain to them why it does not need one.